-Morillio Williams graduated in 2014 in Public International Law.
-At the moment he is working at Simavi, a non-profit organization aiming to improve health conditions of people in marginalised communities in Africa and Asia.
+Morillio Williams works as a Policy and Advocacy Manager at Simavi, a non-profit organization aiming to improve health conditions of people in marginalised communities in Africa and Asia.

 Morillio wrote his thesis on reviews by UN expert committees evaluating countries in implementing International Human Rights law obligations on health care and sexual reproductive rights.
-He says: ‘The organization I now work for focuses on the structural improvement of Water, Sanitation and Hygiene (WASH) and Sexual and Reproductive Health and Rights (SRHR).
-Part of my tasks is to advocate for strong political and sufficient financial support for SRHR on a national level towards the Dutch government, and on an international level towards the United Nations and the international community as a whole.’
+He says: ‘The organization I now work for focuses on the structural improvement of Water, Sanitation and Hygiene and Sexual and Reproductive Health and Rights.
+Part of my tasks is to advocate for strong political and sufficient financial support for SRHR on a national level towards the Dutch government, and on an international level towards the United Nations and the international community as a whole.

 ‘I chose to study at the University of Amsterdam specifically because I expected to be able to grow into the role I have now.'
 As a student, Morillio was very active in the student representation bodies.
 ‘I feel honored to have served the student council of the Amsterdam Law School, as its chair.
 It was an excellent preparation’, he says.
 ‘The university offers all kinds of extracurricular opportunities, but you need to put some effort into it yourself, too, and plan well ahead.’

 ‘I grew up in Suriname and was a peer educator at the age of 12, connected to a local NGO that also worked on ensuring Sexual Reproductive Health and Rights.
 I have known I wanted to do more in this field for a long time.
 Studying Public International Law was my way of getting here.
 It is a beautiful field of law in which we see a lot of innovation and new ways of interpretation.
 As a graduate in international law I honestly feel that I can make a positive change in the world, that I am doing something that matters.’